-The directors of the Authority do not anticipate that the application of IFRS 16 in the future would have a material impact on the amounts reported and disclosures made in the Authority's financial statements.
+The directors of the Authority do not anticipate that the application of these amendments will have a significant impact on the Authority's financial statements.

-• Amendments to IFRS 11 Accounting for Acquisitions of Interest in Joint Operations
+Amendments to IFRS 11 Accounting for Acquisitions of Interest in Joint Operations

 The amendments to IFRS 11 provide guidance on how to account for the acquisition of a joint operation that constitutes a business as defined in IFRS 3 Business Combinations.
 Specifically, the amendments state that the relevant principles on accounting for business combinations in IFRS 3 and other standards (e.g. IAS 36 Impairment of Assets regarding impairment testing of a cash-generating unit to which goodwill on acquisition of a joint operation has been allocated) should be applied.
 The same requirements should be applied to the formation of a joint operation if and only if an existing business is contributed to the joint operation by one of the parties that participate in the joint operation.